isabella232/asset-compute.en/help/best-practices.md

 * If you run into errors sending Asset Compute `/register` or `/process` requests, check to make sure all the necessary APIs are added to the Adobe I/O Project and Workspace:
     -  `"Asset Compute"`, `"IO Events"`, `"IO Events Management"`, and `"Runtime"`

+## General troubleshooting tips

+- Make sure your Javascript worker doesn't crash on startup.
+If this happens, it is usually related to a missing library or dependency.
+- Make sure that all dependencies that need installation are referenced in the worker's `package.json` file.
+- Make sure any errors that may come from cleanup on failure don't generate their own errors that hide the original problem.

 **TBD**:

 Add any best practices for developers in this section: